solliancenet/azure-synapse-analytics-workshop-400/day-02/lab04-dw-optimization-part-2.md

     ![Distribution of per-customer transaction item counts](./media/lab4_transaction_items_count_distribution.png)

     Without diving too much into the mathematical and statistical aspects of it, this histogram displays the reason why there is virtually no skew in the data distribution of the `Sale_Hash` table.
-If you haven't figured it out yet, the reason we are talking about is the cvasi-normal distribution of the per-customer transaction items counts.
+If you haven't figured it out yet, the reason we are talking about is the quasi-normal distribution of the per-customer transaction items counts.

 ### Task 2 - Use a more advanced approach to understand table space usage